KNLawrence01/IntroRstudio/README.txt

 #Testing.Rmd
 ## HTML formatted RMarkdown file
 ## Written to use as reference for how to create a RMD file as well as different ways of interacting with data in Rstudio

+#Testing_PDF.Rmd
+## PDF formatted RMarkdown file
+## Rewritten verison of Testing.Rmd to print pdf instead of html

+#my_header.txt
+## Short script that is read in by Testing.PDF.Rmd for table of contents formating